 You keep growing your traffic and sales, but unplanned downtimes halt your progress.
 Conversion rates could have been better.
 New feature releases take ages — and adding new functionality is unfeasible because of certain legacy architecture choices.
-Despite a growing IT team, engineers are overworking.
+Despite a growing IT team, Software Engineers are overworking.

 When the above operational mode becomes your routine, you know it’s time to replatform.
 Ecommerce replatforming is a work-intensive, time-consuming, and costly process.
 However, it’s often the only right action to achieve further growth.